doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 Hello, world!
 ```

+You can see that file descriptors 0, 1, and 2 are set both for parent and the child.
-Of course, most, if not all, the materials online on `stdio` will tell you, that there are three special files with file descriptors 0, 1, and 2, that get passed from parent to child, but if we look at the process initiation code or, in fact, aforementioned `copy_files` function, we will see that there is no special treatment of any files in `files_struct` whatsoever!
+Of course, most, if not all, the materials online on `stdio` will tell you that these are three special files that get passed from parent to child.
+But if we look at the process initiation code or, in fact, aforementioned `copy_files` function, we will see that there is no special treatment of any files in `files_struct` whatsoever!

 ```C
 static int copy_files(unsigned long clone_flags, struct task_struct *tsk,